thunderain-project/thunderain/README.md

 Here several `application` can co-exists in one `applications`, I've already configure two applications "clickstream" and "weblog" in one configuration.
 User can configure `application` specific parameter like above:

 1. `category` is the category of Kafka messge, also use this as the topic name in Kafka.
-2. `parser` is the user defined parser class class, user should extends `AbstractParser` to self-defined one.
+2. `parser` is the user defined parser class class, user should extends `AbstractParser` to implement self-defined one.
 3. `items` is the schema of input message, in case input message has several items, this is the name of each item.
 4. `jobs` is the configuration of jobs in each application, you should specify a job `name` and `type`, `type` is the same as operator's `type` which means how job deals with streaming data, count or aggregate as example.